 Midi Onodera is an award-winning filmmaker and media artist who has been making films and videos for 35+ years.
 In 2017, Midi received the Governor General’s Award for Visual and Media Arts.
 Her work is laced with markers of her experiences as a feminist, lesbian, Japanese-Canadian woman.
 She has produced over 25 independent shorts, ranging from 16mm film to digital video to toy camera formats.
 Her film The Displaced View (1988) was nominated for Best Documentary at the Gemini Awards.
 Skin Deep (1995), her theatrical feature, screened internationally at festivals including the Rotterdam International Film Festival and the Toronto International Film Festival.
 Since 2006 she has made over 500 Vidoodles (defined as bite-sized 30 second to 2 minute video doodles).
 Each year since 2009 she presents an annual video project addressing themes of language, media, politics and everyday life.

-SuperWomen: Taking Off and The Breadth Of was a month-long, online symposium that investigated and responded to the living archive of the Canadian Filmmakers Distribution Centre (CFMDC).
-Highlighted during this month-long program was the video series, SuperWomen: Conversations with the Real Action Figures.
+SuperWomen: Taking Off and The Breadth Of (2021) was a month-long, online symposium that investigated and responded to the living archive of the Canadian Filmmakers Distribution Centre (CFMDC) that will be archived during the Thinking Allowed June 2023 panel sessions on the CFMDC site.
+Highlighted during this month-long program was the video series, SuperWomen: Conversations with the Real Action Figures (2021).
 This was a collection of interviews with seven astounding women who have an extensive history of working in film and video in Canada.
-Interviews featured: Marjorie Beaucage, Christene Browne, Sylvia D. Hamilton, Maria Teresa Larrain, Michelle Mohabeer, Leila Sujir, and Zainub Verjee in conversation with Midi Onodera.
+The archive of Interviews will be featured on the CFMDC website during the Thinking Allowed June conversations with Marjorie Beaucage, Christene Browne, Sylvia D. Hamilton, Maria Teresa Larrain, Michelle Mohabeer, Leila Sujir, and Zainub Verjee in conversation with Midi Onodera.

 Roshini Kempadoo (Centre for Research and Education in Arts and Media [CREAM] PhD programme Director, University of Westminster) and a photographer and media artist who interprets, analyzes and re-imagines historical experiences and memories as women’s visual narratives within the focus of migration, and active in the ‘Black Arts’ movement in the UK in the 1980s and instrumental to the founding of Autograph Association of Black Photographers, London.

 International photographers Sunil Gupta and Roshini Kempadoo contributed to the formation of Autograph the Association of Black Photographers and Iniva in the UK (1980s onwards), continue to visualise the colonial aftermath that lives on in Britain, Canada, India and the Caribbean.
 Gupta and Kempadoo also contribute to a network of practitioners working in India and the Caribbean around critical questions of historic, current discrimination, extractivism and violence.
 This contribution explores early photography work done by Gupta and Kempadoo that helped generate cultural debates around photography’s role in visualising racialised injustices and helped expose deep and significant differences inherent in debates about the politics of blackness.
 Here we simultaneously recognise photography as a deeply problematic form that visualised the colonial subject with a contradictory contribution as a liberatory and transformative visualisation tool for global south cultures.